dataiscool/docu-crawler/README.md

 # docu-crawler: Python Web Crawler for HTML to Markdown Conversion

 > **Fast, lightweight Python library for crawling websites and converting HTML to Markdown.
-Perfect for documentation extraction, content migration, SEO optimization, and offline reading.**
+Perfect for documentation extraction, content migration, and offline reading.**

 **docu-crawler** is a production-ready Python web crawler that extracts, converts, and stores web content efficiently.
-Crawl documentation sites, migrate content, generate SEO-friendly sitemaps, and create offline documentation with minimal dependencies.
+Crawl documentation sites, migrate content, and create offline documentation with minimal dependencies.

 ## What is docu-crawler?